-Monday 15.6.2020 in Latest Developments in Macedonia Country Page
+Monday 15.6.2020 in Latest Developments in North Macedonia Country Page

 According to the latest Freedom of the World 2020 report by Freedom House, North Macedonia still remains within the group of “partly free” countries, with Associational and Organisational Rights still receiving below optimal scores.
 However, it is important to note that the country recorded one of the biggest jumps compared to last year's report, with an overall improvement of 4 points.

 Amid the coronavirus (COVID-19) induced economic crisis, the government decided to exclude CSOs from its economic assistance measures.
 Moreover, the government announced a 525,000 EUR funding cut from the 2020 state budget which was allocated to support associations and foundations.
 As this decision was made without any consultations involving the Council for Cooperation and Development of the Civil Society Sector or the public, CSOs have called on the government to reconsider and change its decision.
 They further stated that this decision demonstrates that the government does not see the civil society sector as a partner in fighting this crisis, despite CSOs having the skills to tackle the crisis and the especially fast response from those CSOs working with service provision and humanitarian aid.

 In a separate development, on 18th May 2020 activists expressed outrage after the Constitutional Court struck down the Anti-Discrimination Law which was passed last year, citing procedural omission as a reason.
 The law recognised discrimination which included on the grounds of gender identity and sexual orientation.
 Human rights organisations have labelled the move as a major step back.